rollbar/docs/osmek/Rate_Limits.md

 ### Billing

 At the end of your billing cycle, the total charge is calculated based on all items saved and processed.
-This will only include items that were not rate limited.
+This will not include items that were not processed due to your rate limits.